saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 **Shape Up: Stop Running in Circles and Ship Work that Matters**\

-Shape Up is a free online book describing 37Signal’s methodology.
+Shape Up is a free online book describing the 37Signals design, delivery, and project methodology.
 It goes hand-in-hand with their way of managing projects as a remote only company.

 [https://basecamp.com/shapeup](https://basecamp.com/shapeup)